IBM-Cloud/terraform-provider-ibm/website/docs/d/pi_volume_groups_details.html.markdown

     }
   ```

-## Argument reference
+## Argument Reference

 Review the argument references that you can specify for your data source.

 - `pi_cloud_instance_id` - (Required, String) The GUID of the service instance associated with an account.

-## Attribute reference
+## Attribute Reference

 In addition to all argument reference list, you can access the following attribute references after your data source is created.

 - `volume_groups` - (List) List of all volume group.